witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Select your desired network and authenticate as necessary.
 Open Firefox and navigate to a website.
 Keep an eye on the WiFi icon in the upper right corner.
 It's appearance indicates whether your computer is connected to a WiFi signal and the strength of the signal if connected to a network.

+### Install Firebug for a Browser Debugging Tool

+Open Firefox and download Firebug.
+Install the extension.

 ### Update the package manager

 Welcome to your Ubuntu package manager apt-get.
 It will install, update, configure, and remove programs.
 First thing is to update it.